-Join Jim LaPier for an in-depth discussion in this video The geometry of your geometry, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video The geometry of your geometry, part of Learning AutoCAD for Mac.

 We are almost ready to start drawing in our AuotCAD application.
 But first, let's take a quick look at the common components our geometry will have, as it will be the information we use to both create and modify our geometry in the future.
 Here, I have a line, a circle and a rectangle.
 If I select each of these, I see the lines become shown dashed, to show that they are actively selected, and I have these blue boxes at different points on the objects.
 These blue boxes are called grips, and they are the bounding information of our shapes.

 For example, our line has three grips, one at each end point, and one at the midpoint.
 The circle has five, one at each of the four quadrant points, and one at the center point.
 These grips are tied to the geometry of the shape and abide by the geometric rules of each shape.
 For example, the midpoint of a line is always equidistant from the endpoints.
 So if you move the endpoints, the midpoint moves accordingly.
 If you move the midpoint itself, both the endpoints, and therefore, the whole shape, move.
 If I move the center point grip of the circle, the entire circle moves.

 And if I move the quadrant grip, the circle stretches accordingly.
 As we work with drawing lines and moving objects, we're constantly asked for reference points, for which we can use the geometry of objects already created.
 These objects can be referenced using what are called Object Snaps which allow you to literally snap to the appropriate geometry of the objects.
 These can be typed in any time AutoCAD asks for a point.
 So, we can type end for endpoint, mid for midpoint and so on.
 For a list of these, type osnap in the command prompt.